 Potty training is a really scary time for any toddler.
 They’ve gone from the comfort of being able to poop and wee where ever and whenever they need to, to being told to sit on a potty and wee!

-- Fear of the unknown.
+• Fear of the unknown.
 You’ve known your plans to potty train your child, but did he know what would happen?
 Did you sit down and tell him what to expect?
 Did you prepare him for how he would feel without a diaper?
-Preparation is the key to successful potty training, and the earlier you start talking about it, the better your child will respond!
+Preparation is the key to successful potty training; the earlier you start talking about it, the better your child will respond!

-- Fear of new sensations.
-Your child’s diaper has been his security blanket for all of his life.
-Suddenly feeling naked or wearing thin pants is a huge change for him to master and can feel very scary.
+• Fear of new sensations.
+Your child’s diaper has been his life’s security blanket.
+Suddenly, feeling naked or wearing thin pants is a huge change for him to master and can feel very scary.

-- Fear of loss of control.
-Suddenly your child is experiencing a lack of control of his poos and wees.
-When he was in a diaper, he didn’t need to think about going to the toilet, now, all of a sudden, he is aware of what’s happening, and it’s scary to him.
+• Fear of loss of control.
+Suddenly, your child experiences a lack of control of his poos and wees.
+He didn’t need to think about going to the toilet when he was in diapers.
+Now, all of a sudden, he is aware of what’s happening, and it’s scary to him.
 Remember, he’s never seen a wee or poo before!

-- Fear of having an accident just like you and me, Your toddler is terrified of missing the potty and the sensation of having an accident.
-The first time this happens to your child can be particularly distressing and leave him feeling confused and wanting his diaper.
+• Fear of having an accident just like you and me, Your toddler is terrified of missing the potty and the sensation of having an accident.
+The first time this happens to your child, it can be particularly distressing and leave him feeling confused and wanting his diaper.

-Some kids may act slightly defiant or stubborn, my child has been diagnosed with ADHD, and there was definitely some resistance to comply with potty training and stubbornness.
+Some kids may act slightly defiant or stubborn.
+My child has been diagnosed with ADHD, and there was some resistance to comply with potty training and stubbornness.
 However, I tried to look past that and understand exactly how he felt.
 My child is a fiercely independent child and very stubborn.
 However, his independence took over during potty training as he was determined to do everything himself.
-Every child is different, but with a bit of preparation and encouragement in the weeks leading up to potty training, you can certainly make the transition from diapers to the toilet smoother for your child.
+Every child is different, but with some preparation and encouragement in the weeks leading up to potty training, you can make the transition from diapers to the toilet smoother for your child.

 What To Do If Your Toddler Refuses To Sit On The Potty.

-It might be a good idea to take a break from potty training until you can follow these steps, especially if you and your child are already feeling overwhelmed.
+Taking a break from potty training might be a good idea until you can follow these steps, especially if you and your child are already feeling overwhelmed.

-Just as you would prepare your child for his first day at school, you should prepare your child for potty training.
-Start talking about how great it will be when he starts to learn how to use the potty.
-How amazing it will be to have his own potty.
+Just as you would prepare your child for his first day at school, you should prepare him for potty training.
+Start talking about how great it will be when he learns how to use the potty.
+How amazing it will be to have his potty.
 What a big boy he will be in his new underpants.
-Set time aside to potty train and let him know when it will be, remind him that soon he will be able to use his potty, and get him excited about starting to potty train. - Make it fun
+Set time aside to potty train and let him know when it will be, remind him that soon he will be able to use it, and get him excited about starting potty train.

 Make a day of pimping up the potty!
 Explain to your child that you are going out to buy a potty, and he can choose his design.
-Let him look online to see all the different types of potty available like this car one.
-If you’ve already got a potty, tell him you’re going to buy some stickers so he can decorate his very own potty.
-Let him cover it in stickers like these of his favourite character.
+Let him look online to see all the different types of potty available, like this car one.
+If you’ve already got a potty, tell him you’ll buy some stickers so he can decorate his very own potty.
+Let him cover it in stickers like these of his favorite character.
 Let him go to town at this stage.
-The more he has to do with the potty preparation, and the more fun he has at this stage, the less daunting and alien the whole potty training process will be for him.
+The more he has to do with the potty preparation and the more fun he has at this stage, the less daunting and alien the whole potty training process will be for him.

 Decide what reward your child will receive each time he tries to make it to the potty.
 Stickers are great, and you can also get special potty reward charts like this one to help your child with potty time!